kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(5\) Establish other non-destructive inspection techniques if a volumetric inspection cannot be performed.
 A launch operator, in such a case, must demonstrate through the licensing process that the inspection processes used accurately verify the absence of rejectable discontinuities; and

-\(6\) Ensure qualified and certified personnel, as defined in §417.105, conduct the inspections.
+\(6\) Ensure qualified and certified personnel, as defined in [[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§417.105]], conduct the inspections.

 \(c\) *Pressure vessels and pressurized systems.* A launch operator must apply the following hazard controls to a pressurized flight or ground pressure vessel, component, or systems:

-\(1\) Qualified and certified personnel, as defined in §417.105, must test each pressure vessel, component, or system upon installation and before being placed into service, and periodically inspect to ensure that no rejectable discontinuities exists;
+\(1\) Qualified and certified personnel, as defined in [[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§417.105]], must test each pressure vessel, component, or system upon installation and before being placed into service, and periodically inspect to ensure that no rejectable discontinuities exists;

 \(2\) Safety factors applied in the design of a pressure vessel, component, or system must account for static and dynamic loads, environmental stresses, and expected wear;